gohsonghan98/gitbookclone/document/function/Dataset/loadData/loadData.md

-﻿# loadData
+# loadData

 ### Description

-Loads the data from local storage, staging database or 3rd party connector.
+Load the data from local storage, staging database or 3rd party connector.

 ### Flowchart